jswerdfeger/EagerAsyncEnumerable/README.md

 item, await that when the consumer requests it, then move to the next one before yielding the result?
 Same results, much less complexity, no need for a queue.

-And even the producer was the fast one, it'd be no different.
+And even if the producer was the fast one, it'd be no different.
 Let's say `ProduceInts` takes **50ms** and `ConsumeInts` takes **100ms**.
 Sure, you could queue multiple items from `ProduceInts` while `ConsumeInts` is running, but ultimately `ConsumeInts` is going to be the bottleneck.
 The best it can do is consume one int every 100ms.
 Thus, it still takes 1050ms to run: 50 ms for the